Open-source accounting for personal and professional finances

 By comparison, hledger is running at 13,982 per second.

-rledger is currently ~19x faster than hledger 🤯⚡.
+rledger is now ~19x faster than hledger 🤯⚡.

 Run benchmarks using criterion with cargo bench.
 This will show how performance has changed between runs.